hanneshapke/pyzillow/docs/getting_started.rst

 ``.agent_profile_url``
 ``.brokerage``

-Access the information by calling the ``GetUpdatedPropertyDetails`` object's attributes, for example:
+Access the information by calling the ``GetUpdatedPropertyDetails`` object's attributes.
+For example:

 >>> print(result.home_type)
 SingleFamily